-Five artists will immerse themselves in the playground of heavy industry in the UK and internationally to produce brand new work for the third instalment of Art in Manufacturing, our co-commission with The National Festival of Making.
-Paired with manufacturing firms diverse in their scale, culture and specialisms, the outcomes of each artist residency will be premiered at The National Festival of Making which this year takes place over Sat 15 – Sun 16 June 2019 in Blackburn, Lancashire.
+Five artists immersed themselves in the playground of heavy industry in the UK and internationally to produce brand new work for the third instalment of Art in Manufacturing, our co-commission with The National Festival of Making.
+Paired with manufacturing firms diverse in their scale, culture and specialisms, the outcomes of each artist residency were premiered at The National Festival of Making in June 2019, located in Blackburn, Lancashire.

-Ahead of the return of the award-winning festival the five artists and five manufacturers will join in an intensive, three-month residency to explore the potential of creative thought and collaboration in factory settings.
+Ahead of the return of the award-winning festival the five artists and five manufacturers joined together in an intensive, three-month residency to explore the potential of creative thought and collaboration in factory settings.

 The National Festival of Making will return to Blackburn for Summer 2022, Saturday the 11th and Sunday the 12th of June.